 "make -j install >make.out"

 Sample configuration files are included in the etc subdirectory.
 The slurm.conf can be built using a configuration tool.
 See doc/man/man5/slurm.conf.5 and the man pages for other configuration files for more details. init.d.slurm is a script that determines which Slurm daemon(s) should execute on any node based upon the configuration file contents.
-It will also manage these daemons: starting, signalling, restarting, and stopping them.
+It will also manage these daemons: starting, signaling, restarting, and stopping them.

 Set your working directory to testsuite/expect before starting these tests.
-Tests may be executed individually by name (e.g. test1.1) or the full test suite may be executed with the single command regression.
+Tests may be executed individually by name (e.g. test1.1) or the full test suite may be executed with the single command regression.py.
 See testsuite/expect/README for more information.

 You can make a single node appear to Slurm as a Linux cluster by running configure with the --enable-front-end option.
 This defines HAVE_FRONT_END with a non-zero value in the file config.h.
 All (fake) nodes should be defined in the slurm.conf file.
 These nodes should be configured with a single NodeAddr value indicating the node on which single slurmd daemon executes.
 Initiate one slurmd and one slurmctld daemon.
 Do not initiate too many simultaneous job steps to avoid overloading the slurmd daemon executing them all.

 It is possible to run multiple slurmd daemons on a single node, each using a different port number and NodeName alias.
 This is very useful for testing networking and protocol changes, or anytime you want to simulate a larger cluster than you really have.
 The author uses this on his desktop to simulate multiple nodes.
-However, it is important to note that not all slurm functions will work with multiple slurmd support enabled (e.g. many switch plugins will not work, it is best to use switch/none).
+However, it is important to note that not all slurm functions will work with multiple slurmd support enabled (e.g. many switch plugins will not work, it is best not to use any).